 Adjusted Earnings Before Interest, Taxes, Depreciation and Amortization.
-"Adjusted EBITDA" means EBITDA (as reported in the Company's Annual Reports on Form 10-K) over the Performance Period, excluding the impact of share-based compensation expense, impairments, transaction and integration costs, gains and losses on the disposal of assets or businesses, gains and losses on foreign currency exchange related activity, litigation charges, and activity not associated with the Company's ongoing core operations, and including the appropriate approved financial impact of new business ventures.
-[Other adjustments approved by the Committee] No adjustment is made for consumer financing interest expense associated with the term securitization transactions in calculating Adjusted EBITDA.
+"Adjusted EBITDA" means EBITDA (as reported in the Company's Annual Reports on Form 10-K) over the Performance Period, excluding the impact of non-cash share-based compensation expense, impairments, transaction costs, gains and losses on the disposal of assets, gains and losses on foreign currency exchange related activity, litigation settlements, and activity not associated with the Company's ongoing core operations.
+Adjusted EBITDA shall include the impact of interest expense associated with the Company's debt from the securitization of vacation ownership notes receivable.